MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-csh/csh-view-customer-360-incoming-conversation-request.md

 If you select a record, the Customer summary page displays details by pre-populating the fields.

-If you select a case, contact, or account, the Customer summary page refreshes and updates the **Issue** **Snapshot** section with the current case details.
+If you select a case, contact, or account, the Customer summary page refreshes and updates the **Issue snapshot** section with the current case details.

 If you choose a case that is different than the one you are assigned, you will see a warning message that needs your action to link the conversation to the record.
 More information: [Search for records](#search-for-a-record)